-In the early 13th century, the Firth of Clyde marked the end of Scottish influence and replaced it with Norse; truly frontier territory in a region we know to be quintessentially ‘Scottish’ today.
+In the early 13th century, the Firth of Clyde acted as somewhat of a border marking the end of Scottish influence and the beginning of Norse control.
+A frontier territory in a region we know to be quintessentially ‘Scottish’ today.

 ‘Scotland’ as we know it was far different then.
-During this era, Norse influence in northern Brtain was extensive, and there had been a Scandinavian presence here for quite some time.
-While the mainland was largely under Scottish control, the islands of Bute and Cumbrae – located a short distance across the water from Largs – were under Norwegian control.
+During this era, Norse influence in northern Britain was extensive, and there had been a Scandinavian presence here for quite some time.
+While the mainland was largely under the control of Scottish kings, the islands of Bute and Cumbrae – located a short distance across the water from Largs – were under Norwegian control.

-Furthermore, a significant portion of the Hebrides were under the control of Norse rulers.
+Furthermore, a significant portion of the Hebrides was also under the control of Norse rulers.

-Norsemen had begun raiding in Britain and Ireland some four centuries before this event, and during much of this period there was no ‘Kingdom of Scotland’.
-The growth of Norse influence in northern Britain coincided with the development and rise of the Kingdom of Alba, and throughout this period both sides engaged in a to-and-fro to achieve dominance of lands in the north and west.
+Norsemen had began raiding in Britain and Ireland some four centuries before this, and during much of this period there was no ‘Kingdom of Scotland’.
+The growth of Norse influence in northern Britain coincided with the development and rise of the Kingdom of Alba, and throughout this period both sides engaged in a to-and-fro to assert dominance over lands in the north and west.

 By 1262, the Kingdom of Norway was at the height of its power.
-Having acquired Greenland and Iceland it was a formidable kingdom with a known prowess for naval combat and devastating infantry.
+Having acquired Greenland and Iceland it was a formidable kingdom with a known prowess for naval combat and exceptional infantry.

 The Sudreyjar, or Southern Islands, were comprised of the Inner and Outer Hebrides and Kintyre.
 The Kingdom of Man, located on the Isle of Man, had also been under the control of Norwegian monarchs since around 1100AD.